manzt/zarrita.js/README.md

 ### Zarr building blocks

-zarrita's API is almost entirely tree-shakeable, meaning users are able to pick and choose only the features of Zarr which are necessary for an applications.
-At its core, the `zarr.Array` class allows accessing and decoding individual array chunks.
-"Fancy-indexing" and "slicing" are accomplished via (optional) functions which operate on `zarr.Array` objects.
+zarrita's API is almost entirely tree-shakeable, meaning developers are able to pick and choose the features necessary for an application.

-Thus, you only pay for these features if used (when bundling for the web).
 This design choice differs from existing implemenations of Zarr in JavaScript, and allows zarrita to be both minimal and more feature-complete if necessary.